mm6/ethereum-lab2-hardhat/README.md

 npx hardhat console
 ```

 13. For the ERC problems, it is highly recommended that you make a copy of each command before executing it.
 Be sure to save these commands.
 In this way, if you make a mistake and have to return to the beginning, it is a simple matter to replay the old commands - with copy and paste.
+This is a big time saver.
+Many commands may be reused after making small modifications.

 14. It is also recommended that you keep track of who owns what as you go.